lateralblast/guige/README.md

 and installs packages from the ISO rather than fetching them over the network.

 The current default install options in the grub menu are:
-- ZFS on first available disk
+- ZFS on first available disk (EFI mode)
-- LVM on first available disk
+- LVM on first available disk (EFI and BIOS mode)

 These can be modified via command line arguments.
+If BIOS is chosen as

 An example of the grub menu when booting from the ISO: